Tool Signing and Signature Verification¶

 Require cryptographic signature verification before an agent loads or invokes a tool, preventing untrusted or tampered modules from entering the execution environment.

-Agents dynamically load tools at runtime, and each tool inherits the agent's permissions.
+Agents load tools at runtime, and each tool inherits the agent's permissions.
 A single tampered tool compromises the entire workflow.

-Key attack vectors:
+The main attack vectors:

 - Tool poisoning — malicious instructions embedded in tool descriptions, invisible to users but visible to the LLM (OWASP MCP03:2025)

-- Marketplace malware — 534 of 3,984 skills on agent marketplaces contained critical vulnerabilities including prompt injection (ReversingLabs)
+- Marketplace malware — 534 of 3,984 skills on agent marketplaces contained critical vulnerabilities, including prompt injection (ReversingLabs)

 The OWASP Top 10 for Agentic Applications lists supply chain vulnerabilities (ASI04) as a top risk.